astriaorg/docs/docs/overview/architecture/4-composer.md

 components to interact with them through an interface.

 While a real searcher implementation would create profit-generating bundles of rollup transactions and submit them to a builder, the Composer implementation simply bundles every rollup transaction it receives into a sequencer transaction and submits it to the sequencer.
 As our approach to proposer-builder separation is still in its design phase, there is currently no explicit builder role in the MEV supply chain and transactions are submitted directly to validator nodes' CometBFT mempool.

 Once Astria's block builder design moves to its implementation phase, the Composer will include a reference builder implementation as well.
 Similarly to the searcher, while a real builder implementation would run a profit-generating auction, the composer implementation will simply run a FIFO queue that will add all the sequencer transactions it receives and submits a block to the sequencer's proposer.

-Once Astria's block builder design moves to its implementation phase, the Composer will include a reference builder implementation as well.
-Similarly to the searcher, while a real builder implementation would run a profit-generating auction, the composer implementation will simply run a FIFO queue that will add all the sequencer transactions it receives and submits a block to the sequencer's proposer.